RTL Deutschland: Businesses

 RTL Deutschland conceives, produces, and plays out tv content for various platforms.
 Its focus has traditionally been on broadcast television but its online platforms and those operated by third parties have become increasingly important.

 Noteworthy entertainment channels are RTL and VOX, among others.
 The majority of their programming consists of self-developed formats and in-house productions, supplemented by international series and shows.
 More than 700 employees work for the entire media group in journalistic functions at 11 German and 15 international locations.

 Operations

-Mediengruppe RTL Deutschland GmbH operates as a limited liability company (Gesellschaft mit beschränkter Haftung).
+RTL Deutschland GmbH operates as a limited liability company (Gesellschaft mit beschränkter Haftung).
 Its corporate purpose essentially extends to looking after the overarching interests of the individual companies, as well as all related activities.
 The holding generates a large part of its revenues from advertising.
-In addition, there is revenue from licenses for content conceived and produced on behalf of third parties; subscriptions to offerings such as TV NOW account for another share.
+In addition, there is revenue from licenses for content conceived and produced on behalf of third parties; subscriptions to offerings such as TVNOW account for another share.